Mary Phagan [Laws F20]

 But that was just the opening salvo.
 The papers competed in lurid coverage (including, e.g., a faked photo of Mary's head on another body; Oney, p.
 35); naturally public opinion was inflamed!
 On the Monday after the murders, the Georgian printed at least eight extras, perhaps more (Oney, p.
 37).
 The Georgian was not actually anti-Frank (according to Dinnerstein, pp. 29-31, only the Atlanta Constitution, which was closest to the police department, accepted police statements without question), but it hardly mattered.
 The Mayor of Atlanta, under pressure, proceeded to order the police to find the murderer or lose their jobs (Dinnerstein, p.
 16).
 After all, they already had 13 unsolved murders on their books (F/T, p.
 27) and a reputation for corruption (Oney, p.
 54) -- though they also had a crusading reputation (Oney, p.
 59).

 Later on, another paper, Tom Watson's Jeffersonian, would prove even more troublesome.
-Watson called himself a populist, which in practice means that he combined the worst aspects of William Jennings Bryan populism with bigotry, appealing to base prejudices against foreigners, Jews, and Yankees, including the non-Georgian detective Williams Burns (Oney, p.
+Thomas E. Watson called himself a populist, which in practice means that he combined the worst aspects of William Jennings Bryan populism with bigotry, appealing to base prejudices against foreigners, Jews, and Yankees, including the non-Georgian detective Williams Burns (Oney, p.
 397. Dinnerstein, p.
-95, notes that -- in his early days at least -- Watson was not anti-Black.
-But that changed as he went from politician to publisher -- he even went so far as to rejoin the Georgia Democratic party, which at that time was still the party of racism and reactionary opinion.).
+95, says that -- in his early days at least -- Watson was not anti-Black.
+But that changed as he went from politician to publisher -- he even went so far as to rejoin the Georgia Democratic party, which at that time was still the party of racism and reactionary opinion).

 Watson had been the populist vice-presidential nominee in 1896 -- producing a very strange situation, since William Jennings Bryan ended up being nominated for President by both the Democrats and the Populists, but with different vice presidential nominees.
 The Democrats chose Arthur Sewell, the Populists Watson.
 (That was the last time -- the only time, really -- that a presidential candidate had two significant vice presidential candidates associated with him.)
 This had come about because the Populists had wanted to support Bryan but did not want to merge their party with the Democrats (PresElections, p.
 1812).
 They supported Bryan to promote free silver, but nominated Watson for vice president to maintain their separate organization.

 According to PresElections, p.
 1874, the populists were pretty well skunked in the popular vote -- William McKinley earned 7.1 million votes, Bryan with Sewell (or no specified vice president) 6.5 million, the Populist ticket only 222,000.
 In Georgia, Watson earned only 440 votes, to 94,672 for Bryan and Sewell.
 Yet, of the 176 electoral votes for Bryan that year, only 149 voted for Sewell, giving Watson 27 electoral votes.
 It was one of the strongest electoral college showings ever by a third party vice presidential candidate, and the high point of Watson's political career.
-Watson was the populist presidential candidate in 1904, but went nowhere in that election; the Populist part was dying.
+Watson was the populist presidential candidate in 1904, but went nowhere in that election; the Populist party was dying.

 Since his days on the national stage, Watson had turned into a popularity-grubbing nativist whose message was largely about hate; see Oney, p.
 8, and his entry in the Dictionary of American Biography.
 Watson argued (obviously falsely) that there was no poverty in the early United States (Hofstadter, p.
 62n.), but "We have become the world's melting pot.
 The scum of creation has been dumped upon us....
 What brought these Goths and Vandals to our shores?
 The manufacturers are mainly to blame" (Hofstadter, pp. 82-83; on p.
 81, he comments on Watson's behavior in the Frank case).
 Dinnerstein, p.
-119, notes that he called Frank a "jewpervert."
+119, says that he called Frank a "jewpervert."

-As the above shows, Watson had a way with words -- and his way was to flamingly condemn anything that his uneducated, poor, parochial readers must dislike.
+As the above shows, Watson had a way with words -- and his way was to flamingly condemn anything that his uneducated, poor, parochial readers might dislike.
 As best I can tell, the only thing he had in common with the broad-minded Thomas Jefferson is that both believed in an agrarian society.

 The time of the murder was never firmly established (F/T, p.
 37).
 The prosecution's doctor would estimate that she was killed around the time she was given her pay (Dinnerstein, p.
 3).
 However, the forensics of the time had very little to go on -- the examiner's only evidence was the state of digestion of the contents of her stomach, which led him to estimate that she had eaten within an hour of the time she was killed.
 This worked out to a time between 12:00 and 12:15, which fit the state's case against Leo Frank; Oney, pp. 233-234.
 But while this might have been the most likely time, the defence brought in an expert who argued that the death might have occurred much later (Oney, p.
 262) -- energetic activity could slow digestion, and even if you ignored being murdered, Mary had a fairly busy itinerary on the last day of her life.